-The last decade in the gaming industry saw a shift from buy-to-play to free-to-play games, driven by the rise of micropayments.
-The next decade will be about Play-to-Earn games driven by the rise of nanopayments.
+The last decade in the gaming industry saw a shift from buy-and-play to free-to-play games, driven by the rise of micropayments.
+The next decade will be about Play-and-Earn games driven by the rise of nanopayments.

 Imagine playing Super Mario and picking up a coin, but that coin is worth real money that instantly gets transferred to you.
 Today, that’s not really hard to do.
 In fact, more and more games do something just like it.
 With ZEBEDEE tech, anything that happens in a game can trigger a payment as small as a fraction of a dollar cent.
 That’s powerful.

 Gaming is growing faster than ever, but retaining players is not easy in this saturated market.
 By adding real-money rewards to a player’s actions in a game, we can create more meaningful experiences and more successful games.

 There’s nothing like finishing a level in a mobile game, turning around and using the money you just earned to order something from Amazon.
 Of course, at that point you played a lot of levels.

 Plenty of people do that today.
 Just not with traditional money.
 Fiat money can’t move between games and the real world easily enough.
 You can’t really make a credit card transaction under $0.6, because the banking system isn’t efficient enough.
 That’s why we use Bitcoin.

 Bitcoin is becoming the native currency of the internet, because it can move very easily between all apps and games and into any country of the world.
 It’s the perfect tool for building Play-and-Earn games.
 And the numbers show that players love it.

 For some game studios, it can be a game changer.
 Introducing Bitcoin rewards improves every single acquisition and retention metric.
 We’ve seen hypercasual mobile games increase ROAS by 40–80% just by plugging in a bit of Bitcoin.
 In some cases, markets that were unprofitable for a game suddenly got unlocked.